Ankoki/SkJade/README.md

 # Documentation
 When this is  officially released, links to the documentation will be here.
-I will also add tutorials on how to use seperate parts of SkJade to the wiki at some point, however when that point will be is a good question.
+I will also add tutorials on how to use seperate parts of SkJade to the wiki at some point, however when that point will be is a good question that I will not answer. ❤

 ## Forking
 If you ever find yourself wanting to fork this for whatever reason, most likely to correct something wrong I've done,